sunnyvale-it/ibm-mq-prometheus-exporter/README.md

 The exporter by default opens HTTP port **8080** and metrics can be accessed at the **/actuator/prometheus** URI path.

-If running on localhost, the exporter can be tested using **curl** such as:
+If running on localhost, the exporter can be tested using **curl** command such as:

 ```console
 $ curl -s localhost:8080/actuator/prometheus